 We hear a lot about the speed of Agile development and the teamwork between the developers, testers and product owner.
 But what about the architect?
 In this two-part interview with Johanna Rothman, SSQ contributor Matt Heusser asks about the role of the software architect and sneaks a peak into the tutorial that Rothman will be co-teaching this year at Agile Development Practices West titled, “Agile Architecture.”
-Read
+Read part two.

 SSQ: One of the things that fascinated me about your tutorial is that you are organizing it as an experiential workshop.
 When I hear those terms, I think of games, simulations, and exercises.
 Can you tell us how you plan to teach "architecture" through exercises?
 I mean, what will the students be doing all day?